leohku/how-webpack-works-client-side/README.md

 On line 100, it then executes the `default` function (with Closure of the array's environment), and with `this` set to `undefined` (in strict mode).

 This is how Webpack executes bundled code client-side.

+---

+Note: The reason why Webpack prefixes all its internal functions with `__` is because as they are in the same Closure as bundled code, bundled code can actually reference Webpack internal variables.
+The `__` provides obscurity, preventing accidental access from user-supplied code.